 #6.2: Set up WordPress Installation Settings

 Here you will start making a WordPress blog on Bluehost.
-Before the installation process starts, you need to specify your website or blog site title, Admin Username, and Admin password.
+Before the installation process starts, specify your website or blog title, Admin Username, and Admin password.

 - Admin Username: The first most important info about your WordPress website.
 Don’t ever use ‘admin’ as the Admin username.
 You will use this one when logging into your WordPress admin area.
 You can use a complex or a hard-to-guess name.